Internet), Will Travel

 Philip D. Cave represents military personnel nationwide, including in San Diego, Norfolk, Fort Liberty, Fort Cavazos, San Antonio, and other bases in states such as California, Virginia, North Carolina, and Texas.
 He also has represented military personnel who need an adverse action attorney or another form of representation overseas, such as in Italy, Germany, Spain, England, Korea, and Japan.
 Call us at (800) 401-1583 or contact us through our online form for a free consultation with a military defense lawyer.

-We are also are able to do Zoom “calls” for improved communications.
+We are also are able to do WhatsApp or Zoom “calls” for improved communications.
+Don’t worry about your time zone–we will make it happen on your schedule as best we can.